wp-plugins/graphic-wp-sitemap/readme.txt

 You can find instructions on how to organize your content for a good indexing and pagerank on search engines at [Gallant Fish Internet Marketing](http://gallantfish.com/blog/)

-Check out [Graphic WP Sitemap](http://socialblogsitewebdesign.com/wordpress-plugins/graphic-wp-sitemap) for bug reports, updates and help.
+Check out [Graphic WP Sitemap](http://socialblogsitewebdesign.com/wordpress-plugins/graphic-wp-sitemap) to buy the extra code to use this great plugin on any page or sidebar, for bug reports, updates and help.

 == Changelog ==

 = 0.9.0 =

 Graphic WP Sitemap Release.

+= 1.0.0 =

+Sitemap CSS rules made more specific to prevent being overridden by theme's Enabled for paid upgrade to make the Sitemap public through pages or sidebars.